 "Whether it’s taking on big money in politics or fighting for legislation to create jobs and boost services for veterans, Louie stands up for what’s right.
-I urge Hancock County residents to join me in voting for him on June 12 and November 6."
+I urge Hancock County residents to join me in voting for him."

 "I've seen firsthand how Louie can cut through the partisanship in Augusta and deliver results for people across Hancock County...
 Louie has a record he can take pride in; a record of getting things done for the people he represents."